 It is also typical that the author of a book assigns all her/his rights to the publisher.
 However, it has to be specified in writing within the publishing agreement which rights are assigned, for example - among other rights - the creation of an audio book.
 Then, it is possible that the publisher may further license the book's use to a content publisher to make an audio book, but there is no specific evidence that this is a business practice.
-187 purpose of AEPI is the administration and protection of all works composed and/or written in the past and of all works to be written in the future by the creators of musical works who have entered into an agreement with AEPI.
-AEPI represents more than 14,430 Greek and foreign creators/intellectual property owners of musical works through direct membership agreements, as well as more than 2,200,000 foreign creators/intellectual property owners through representation agreements with the corresponding Collective Management Organisations worldwide.
-The access to the catalogue/list is available at http://www.aepi.gr/images/pdf aepi/meli%20site%20aepi%205%207%202016.pdf (last visited, 15 June

 In Greece, there is no register for anonymous and/or pseudonymous works.
 The only catalogue that can be found is for members who are represented by AEPI (the Hellenic Society for the Protection of Intellectual Property).
-188